SarahZimmermann-Schmutzler/v-server-setup/README.md

 Maybe it looks like this:
 ![alternatuve_html](img/alternate_html.png)
-3. There is an alternate index.html now and we want it to be loaded by Nginx.
+3. Now we want the alternate index to be loaded by Nginx.
 Create a Nginx config file for this purpose.
 > `sudo nano /etc/nginx/sites-enabled/alternatives`
 > `i: By default there is only the default config file that loads the current homepage: /etc/nginx/sites-enabled/default`